Specific areas of learning:

 On an on-going basis, children’s learning is observed, assessed and evaluated.
 All staff assess and record the learning of every child individually.
 Every child has their own key person who will plan activities to support individual development through the Early Years Foundation Stages (EYFS) of development.

-Parents may view their own child’s file on request.
+Parents view their child's learning story on Tapestry.

 The pre-school is based in Hail Weston Village Hall.
 The facilities include a large room which is informally divided into different areas that the children are free to access throughout the day.

 Within the indoor setting, there are a range of different activities which are changed to meet the children's needs as and when required.
 This gives the children opportunities to experience and play with a variety of tools and toys.

 Outside there is a secure outdoor play area which is accessible at all times to give the children fresh air and exercise.
 The outside toys include all the experiences of the indoor environment.

-In the outdoor play area there is a cabin which is used to run small groups to support focused learning and individual next steps.
+In the outdoor play area there is a cabin which is used to run our phonics sessions, and has a wide selection of sensory toys and experiences.

 At the front of the preschool there is a small secure garden which is used for growing activities, including planting seeds and bulbs, as well as growing and harvesting vegetables.